An 850-year old love poem

 “They were both inspired by one thought, equally good-looking”.
 (Vs 328-329)

-This lasted for as long as the news about their love was widespread and came to
+The children learnt to speak Latin adequately; this offered them the opportunity to tell each other what they wanted without the lay being able to understand them.
+This lasted for as long as the news about their love was widespread and came to the king's attention.

 The king was furious and discussed with his wife how he could put an end to this

 love.
 He wanted Blancefloer to be beheaded so that Floris would forget her as soon